New Year's Eve in the Netherlands

 Traditions in the Netherlands | New Year's Eve explaind

-Eating 12 grapes at midnight, wearing red underwear, decorating a New Year Tree…every country and culture has its own set of New Year’s Eve traditions, and The Netherlands is no exception to the rule.
+Eating 12 grapes at midnight, wearing red underwear, decorating a New Year Tree…every country and culture has its own set of New Year’s Eve traditions, and the Netherlands is no exception to the rule.
 While the evening itself mainly revolves around eating, drinking and fireworks, the morning after has a cold surprise in store for you that you might not expect (or are looking forward to).
-Here’s all you need to know about New Year’s Eve in The Netherlands!
+Here’s all you need to know about New Year’s Eve in the Netherlands!

 Celebrate the New Year with oliebollen and appelflappen

-As an expat in The Netherlands you must have heard about “oliebollen”, freely translated as oil balls and also known as Dutch doughnuts.
+As an expat in the Netherlands you must have heard about “oliebollen”, freely translated as oil balls and also known as Dutch doughnuts.
 These delicious deep fried delicacies are made of flour, yeast, eggs, milk and raisins and are usually eaten warm with a sprinkle of powdered sugar on top.
 Another traditional snack in the oliebollen-category are “appelflappen”, small deep fried pies filled with apple and particularly tasty when eaten fresh and hot.

 Although oliebollen and appelflappen are traditionally eaten on New Year’s Eve (and New Year’s Day serving as a hangover breakfast), oliebollen-stalls are already set up throughout the country from November on.
 Getting your deep-fried snacks on the 31st of December can present a challenge at times, as stalls are usually crowded from the early morning till late in the evening.
 Don’t ever get your oliebollen or appelflappen from the supermarket though, you’ll want them fresh and straight from the frying pan.